neguy7/javascript-counter/README.md

 JavaScript Counter App by Francesco Galario for start2impact.it

 First JavaScript App, a simple counter.
-My website: https://neguy7.github.io/

 ## Link: